jo/couchdb-best-practices/README.md

 ## Deployment

 ### CouchDB Behind A Proxy
-Running CouchDB behind a proxy is recommended, eg. to handle ssl termination.
+Running CouchDB behind a proxy is recommended, e.g. to handle ssl termination.

 *Prefer subdomain over subdirectory*.
 Nginx encodes urls on the way through.
 So, for example, if you request